DevSymphony/sym-cli/docs/COMMAND.md

 • testing
   Testing rules (coverage, test patterns, etc.)

-Use query_conventions with a specific category to get rules for that category.
+Use list_convention with a specific category to get rules for that category.
 ```

 #### add_category